-In the following, we first provide details on the experimental settings.
-Then, we present and discuss different tests and ablation studies conducted to validate the design and benefits of the proposed defense algorithm.
-All the experiments were implemented using PyTorch [33] on a machine with 8xNVIDIA-A100 GPUs.
+Next, we first provide details on the experimental settings.
+Then, we discuss different tests and ablation studies conducted to validate the design and benefits of the proposed defense algorithm.
+All the experiments were implemented using Py-Torch [33] and a platform with one NVIDIA-A100 GPU.